MennaKhaledKotb/Dictionary-app/README.md

-# Directionary APP
+# Dictionary app ( A challenge by frontend-mentor)

 ## Description

-This is a simple dictionary app created with [React](https://reactjs.org/) and [Vite](https://vitejs.dev/).
+A simple dictionary app created with React where,

-## The challenge

-Users should be able to:
+Users can do thefollowing :

--Search for words using the input field ✅
+- search for words using the input field.

--See the Free Dictionary API's response for the searched word ✅

--See a form validation message when trying to submit a blank form ✅

--Play the audio file for a word when it's available ✅
+- play the audio pronunciation for a word

--Switch between serif, sans serif, and monospace fonts ✅
+- switch between different fonts: serif, sans serif, and monospace.

+Also the app:
+- displays the Free Dictionary API's response for the searched word.
--Switch between light and dark themes ✅
+- switches between light and dark themes.

--View the optimal layout for the interface depending on their device's screen size ✅

--See hover and focus states for all interactive elements on the page ✅

--Bonus: Have the correct color scheme chosen for them based on their computer preferences.
-Hint: Research prefers-color-scheme in CSS. ✅

-### API used in the project
+### API used

 https://api.dictionaryapi.dev/api/v2/entries/en/(Word)

-### Color used in the project

-The color gray is: #838383,
-The color purple is: #A445ED